-The High-Quality Emergency Operations Planning (EOP) Toolkit guides school personnel and planning committees through the process of developing, updating, or revising their EOP in a manner consistent with current standards and best practices.
-Whether your team is new to emergency planning or highly experienced in the field, this toolkit offers background information and resources, including job-aids, templates, samples, guides, and checklists, to help ensure your school district’s EOP is adequate, feasible, acceptable, complete, and compliant.
+The High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit guides district personnel and planning committees through the process of developing, updating, and/or reviewing the EOP in a manner consistent with current standards and best practices.
+Whether your team is new to emergency planning or highly experienced in the field, this toolkit offers background information and various resources to help ensure your district’s EOP is adequate, feasible, and complete.

-Emergency planning for schools is not only an important part of ensuring that a district is capable of protecting its students, faculty, and staff, but it is also legally required by state and federal law.
-This toolkit introduces the laws, rules, and regulations that govern the need for schools to adequately prepare for emergencies and the approaches schools should follow when doing so.
+Emergency planning is not only an important part of ensuring that a district can protect its students, faculty, staff, and community, but it is also legally required by state law.
+This toolkit introduces the laws, rules, and regulations that govern districts to adequately prepare for emergencies and the steps to develop a multi-hazard EOP.

 To access all resources provided through this toolkit, click the link below labeled “Browse & Download All Resources Offered in this Toolkit”.